alan-turing-institute/AutisticaCitizenScience/platform-designs/design-introduction.md

 ## The Design Process
 There are many different design processes you can follow when developing a project.
-We are following a specific UX Design Process for AutSPACE.
+We are following a specific UX Design Process for AutSPACE called "Design Thinking".
+- We chose this process because it aligns with our focus on co-creation.
+For AutSPACEs, we like the phrase __nothing for us, without us__.
+This means that the design of the platform (and all its features) is usable, useful, and accessible.